Segregation of Duties in Accounting for Small Businesses

 Notes & Explanations:

-- In a multi-department setup for large businesses, it is the requesting department head who shall approve purchases.
+- In a multidepartment setup for large businesses, it is the requesting department head who shall approve purchases.
 But in a small business setup, the approval of inventory and office supplies purchases rests on the owner or any manager.

 - The one who signs the check must not be the same person approving payment.
-Signing of checks is a custody role because the person signing must have custody and access to the business’ bank accounts.
+The signing of checks is a custody role because the person signing must have custody and access to the business’ bank accounts.
 If these two roles rest on the small business owner, there’s no violation of SoD.

 Authorization | Recording | Custody |